-In celebration of Air Max and Nike’s enduring innovation, we’ve picked out some of our favorite Air Max models that are currently available to shop online.
-From new iterations of the OG Air Max 1 silhouette to the more modern iterations such as Vapormax, via various silhouettes of the ’90s, explore and invest in the technology below.
+In celebration of Air Max and Nike's enduring innovation, we've picked out some of our favorite Air Max models that are currently available to shop online.
+From new, self-lacing iterations of the Air Max to the classics in the Nike Air Max 97, explore and invest in the technology below.

 Shop some of our favorite Nike Air Max silhouettes available online.